w3c/wai-media-guide/player.md

 ## Existing Players

-There is information online indicating the accessibility of media players.
+There is information online about the accessibility of media players.
 For example, [Web-Based Media Player Accessibility Comparison Table {% include_cached external.html %}](http://kensgists.github.io/apt/).

 Each media player provides documentation of the steps to set it up in a web page.
 For example, [AblePlayer Setup Steps {% include_cached external.html %}](https://ableplayer.github.io/ableplayer/#setup-step-1-use-html5-doctype).